-It's a suspicious swap of wording, to say the least, but even more perplexing is why, if anti-tumor effects have been discovered from cannabis -- and they have -- why is this substance not the subject of major research studies?
+It's a suspicious swap of wording, to say the least, but even more perplexing is why, if anti-tumor effects have been discovered from cannabis -- -- why is this substance not the subject of major research studies?

 Why are Medical Marijuana and Hemp Oil NOT Being Studied?

-Even a quick review of the data suggests that cannabis deserves more than a passing glance as a potential treatment for various diseases.
+Even suggests that cannabis deserves more than a passing glance as a potential treatment for various diseases.
 But in the United States, these studies are not being done.